ices-eg/wg_MGWG/README.md

 # ICES Methods Working Group

+## New ToR for 2023-2024

+A new Term of Reference on fishery stock assessment model diagnostics has been added.
+See [here](2023-michigan/MGWG ToRs 2022-2024.pdf) for the full list of ToRs.

 ## Hold the date

 The 2023 MGWG meeting is tentatively scheduled for 13-17 November at Michigan State University, USA with Jim Bence as the local host.
 Check back here for more details as they become finalized.